rcsoccersim/manual/source/coach.rst

         Example: **(definerule Rule1 direc ((playm bko) (do our 7 (pos (pt -20 20)))))**
         This rule states that player 7 should position itself at the given point before kick-off.
-        See also section7.7.4 about defining rules.
+        See also section 7.7.4 about defining rules.

 **Rule-message**: Rule messages are used to turn previously defined rules on or off.
 After defining a rule, it is off by default.